3mdeb/96boards-docs-wiki/LatestSnapshots.md

 1. **Not Yet Supported**
     - HDMI and Expansion bus audio.
 At present only Bluetooth audio is supported (on both Debian and AOSP builds)
     - Video playback in Debian.
-This will be addressed in a future software release
+This will be addressed in a future software release ** TODO: check this **
     - Some video formats are not decoded in Android, and will not be played with the current release
     - Hardware graphics acceleration (Mali GPU) for OpenGL ES on the Debian build.
 This will be addressed in a future software release.
-GPU acceleration is functional in the AOSP build
+GPU acceleration is functional in the AOSP build ** TODO: check this **
-    - The Bluetooth LED is not functional in the Android build
+    - The Bluetooth LED is not functional in the Android build ** TODO: check this **
 2. **USB gives occasional non-fatal kernel trace messages**<br/>
 `usb usb1: clear tt 1 (9032) error -22`<br/>
 This is under current investigation.
 3. **Apple Bluetooth Keyboards/Mice/Trackpads do not work**<br/>
 This is under current investigation.
-4. **Perl warning about locales**<br/>
+4. **Perl warning about locales**<br/> **TODO: check this **
 Running 'sudo apt-get install dbus-x11' on the HiKey board may give a warning 'Setting locale failed.'.
 To get rid of the warning, do the following: sudo apt-get install locales sudo dpkg-reconfigure locales
+5. **TODO: any known bug, need to be added here **

 **Reporting New Issues**